 Catching defects as early as possible is the least expensive way to ensure software quality.
 Kent Beck and Cynthia Andres wrote "Here is the dilemma in software development: defects are expensive, but eliminating defects is also expensive.
 However, most defects end up costing more than it would have cost to prevent them."
-(Extreme Programming Explained: Embrace Change) Best practices and tools can help your team to minimize the cost of preventing and fixing defects by maintaining the quality of your project throughout its lifecycle.
+(For more information, see the following Web page: Extreme Programming Explained: Embrace Change.)
+Best practices and tools can help your team to minimize the cost of preventing and fixing defects by maintaining the quality of your project throughout its lifecycle.

 Your team can more accurately gauge the quality of your project at any time if you find defects, fix defects, and verify fixes as you go along.
 By testing often, your team and stakeholders can remain aware of the current state of the code and make informed decisions throughout the project.
 Ultimately, you should be able to answer the question "Can we release?" and understand the implications for the people who use the software.

 Create a set of automated unit tests for each class and for the API of every major component.
 Writing unit tests should take about 40% of team members' time.
 For more information, see Creating Automated Tests.

 Create tests for each user story.
 These should preferably be automated.
 For more information, see Creating a Test Plan Using Requirements or User Stories.

 Create check-in policies that remind team members to run unit tests before checking in code.
 For more information, see Add Check-In Policies.

 Set up a continuous or nightly build that runs the full set of tests.

 Monitor test coverage to ensure that all your code is tested.
 Aim for coverage of at least 70%.
 For more information, see Testing Gaps Excel Report (Agile).

 Run manual tests near the end of every sprint.